thomasbyttebier/thomasbyttebier/index.md

 I design web sites and digital products.
 I research, talk to users, sketch flows and interactions.
 I prototype and test them.
 I simplify.
 I write accessible and semantic HTML and CSS.

 I am currently Digital Director at [Base Design](https://basedesign.com).
-We work for institutions and brands such as Delvaux, Haus der Kunst, Musée Yves Saint Laurent, Fondation Cartier, Fondation Luma, Graanmarkt 13, Maison Dandoy and PSLab.
+We work for institutions and brands such as Delvaux, Art &amp; History Museum, Haus der Kunst, MoMu, Musée Yves Saint Laurent, Fondation Cartier pour l'art contemporain and PSLab.

 I am also lector digital design at [Luca School of Arts](http://www.luca-arts.be) in Ghent.